-The Regional Trauma Center at Cooper University Hospital is staffed 24 hours a day by trauma surgeons, anesthesiologists, trauma nurses, on-call consultants and vital support services, including the blood bank, laboratory services and diagnostic radiology.
-This staffing is essential, as the majority of trauma cases occur between 1:00p.m. and 1:00a.m.
-For the most critically injured patients as time is critical in assisting the patient during this time of need.
+The Trauma Center at Cooper University Hospital is staffed 24 hours a day by in-house trauma surgeons, anesthesiologists, trauma nurses, on-call consultants and vital support services, including the blood bank, laboratory services and diagnostic radiology.
+Twenty-four hour staffing is vital for these critically injured patients as time is critical in assisting the patient during this time of need.
 Consultants of all disciplines are available 24 hours a day to provide optimal care for the injured patient.

 Trauma Surgical Intensive Care Unit

-The Trauma Care Unit is a 16-bed patient care unit and nine-bed step-down unit staffed with registered nurses, trauma technicians, resident physicians, physician assistants and attending trauma surgeons.
+The Trauma Surgical Intensive Care Unit is a 16-bed patient care unit staffed with registered nurses, trauma technicians, resident physicians, nurse practitioners and attending trauma and critical care surgeons.
 Nursing and technical staff on this specialized unit have received education specific to the care of the trauma patient.
 Care is goal-directed and provides a continuation of the care provided in the Trauma Admitting Area.
 In this special intensive care unit, trauma/critical care physicians and nurses provide 24-hour-a-day care for patients.
 A minimum of one nurse is on duty for every two patients.
 A Critical Care physician is always in the hospital to care for these patients.
 In addition, the unit is equipped with the most advanced bedside monitoring and computer analysis systems.

 Trauma Recovery Support Group

-Brain Injury Association of New Jersey
+Brain Injury Alliance of New Jersey

 Click on any of the physicians below to view their full profile